 With a step-by-step deduction guide, TaxSlayer shows how returns fluctuate based on different factors.
 There’s also a deduction finder to ensure that you get the most out of your return.

 If you need any help during filing, you have access to free email and phone support.
-But this is limited to technical support – if you want access to a tax professional, the upgrade to tax support costs $34.99.
+But this is limited to technical support – if you want access to a tax professional, you will need to upgrade to at least the Premium option.

 Along with PDF import, you also have W-2 import to make the process even quicker.
 If you filed with TaxSlayer the previous year, you can also pull last year’s tax return information to fill in all the unchanging, basic information automatically.
 Like the Simply Free option, you have unlimited technical support over phone and email.
-But access to a tax professional costs $22.
+You will need to upgrade for access to a tax professional.

 Along with unlimited technical support, you get priority support as well.
 You’re able to jump to the front of the support line for a quicker response.
 This is also the only plan that includes access to a tax professional without needing to pay extra.
 You’re able to ask specific questions to an expert and they’ll help you.
 Experts typically respond within one business day.